 cut up a sausage, fry it, and add that to the burrito

-Thanksgiving is great, but finding new and different ways to use up the leftovers can be a bit of a challenge (and also an opportunity to be creative).
-I had an idea for a turkey cranberry chipotle turkey enchilada and went looking for cranberry chipotle salsa or even some cranberry relish.
-The store had the salsa, but I didn’t want to buy a whole jar (and end up with more leftovers to use up).
-They also had relish, but I realized I’d never use it all up, so I created my own instead.
+Thanksgiving is great, but finding new and different ways to use up the leftovers can be a bit of a challenge.
+However, it’s also an opportunity to be creative.
+I had an idea for a turkey cranberry chipotle turkey enchilada and went looking for cranberry chipotle salsa or even some cranberry relish in the supermarket.
+The store had both, but I eventually decided I didn’t want to buy a whole jar (and end up with more leftovers to use up).
+So I created my own instead.

 Cranberry chipotle turkey enchilada with shredded cheese and cabbage.

 3-4 craisins, chopped, or about 1/2 tsp cranberry relish